EugenMayer/concourse-static-resource/README.md

 ### `out`: Not implemented.

+Accepts `params`:

+ - `source_filepath`: *required* the filepath to the source file from your resources
+ - `dest_filename_pattern`: *required* The filename to use for the upload.
+If you include the placeholder `<version` you have to provide a `version_filepath`
+   The content of the version file will replace `<version>` in your pattern
+ - `version_filepath`: *optional* A filepath to a file including the version.
+Needs to be provided if `dest_filename_pattern` includes a placeholder

-Currently this uses a multipart upload of your file.
-The filename should be yet part of the URL itself like `https://myendpoint/thisfile.tgz`, the upload is implemented using
+Currently this uses a multipart upload of your file using curl utilizing

 `curl --upload-file <filepath>`